Wyntuition/aspnetcore-workshop-kit/00-BasicAspNetCoreApp/README.md

 ## Let's get started

 1. Open a command line, create and go into a new directory, and run `dotnet new`, then `dotnet run` to create & run a .NET Core 'Hello World!' app.
 1. Type `code .` to open VS Code for directory.
-Add ASP.NET Core dependencies to project.json:
+Add .NET Core and Kestrel dependencies to project.json:

     ```
     "dependencies": {